 # Add a project-scoped server

-claude mcp add shared-server -s project /path/to/server
+claude mcp add shared-server --scope project /path/to/server

 The resulting .mcp.json file follows a standardized format: